-Average published tuition and fees for full-time, in-state students at public four-year colleges and universities stood at $9,4101 in 2015-16, while out-of-state students paid an average of $23,893, according to the College Board.
+Average published tuition, fees, and room and board for full-time, in-state students at public four-year colleges and universities stood at $20,770 in 2017-18, while out-of-state students paid an average of $36,420, according to the College Board.1

 Most students, however, don’t pay the full sticker price.

-Undergraduate students received an average of $14,210 in financial aid for the 2014-15 school year, the most recent for which data are available.
+Undergraduate students received an average of $14,400 in financial aid for the 2016-17 school year, the most recent year for which data are available.
 That includes $8,440 in grants from all sources, $4,620in federal loans, and $1,340 in a combination of tax credits and federal work-study, the College Board reported.2

 To maximize the size of their financial aid package, students and parents of college-bound kids must plan early and leave no stone unturned, said Megan Coval, vice president for public policy and federal relations for the National Association of Student Financial Aid Administrators.

 That begins with filling out the Free Application for Federal Student Aid, which determines eligibility for federal aid, but is also used by many state and private programs as well.